A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Leptogenesis in presence of a singlet scalar

 where

-The CP-asymmetry is the sum of the vertex and self-energy diagrams contribution.
-For the present case, the total CP-asymmetry is the sum of the contributions that come from the CP-asymmetry in the absence of additional diagrams and the presence of additional diagrams.
+The CP-asymmetry $\epsilon_{i}^{0}$ consists of contributions from both the vertex and self-energy diagrams.
+In the present scenario, the standard CP asymmetry is further modified by additional contributions from the two newly introduced diagrams.

 where